 The original thinking behind carbohydrate loading was that it effectively restocked blood-sugar stores (glycogen) in the days before a major competitive event to provide long-lasting energy.
 But as you can see, carb loading at the wrong time (right before exercise) produces just the opposite outcome, leaving the body with less, rather than more, energy.
 Consistent energy is the goal, and avoiding sugar spikes and troughs is the answer!

 In one study, 12 normal-weight men switched from their regular diet (about 48 percent carbohydrate) to a higher protein, low-carb diet (eight percent carbohydrate) for six weeks.
-Another eight men stayed on the regular diet for comparison.
+Another eight men stayed on the regular carb loading diet plan for comparison.
 The men were encouraged to eat plenty of calories in order to maintain their weight.
 At the end of the six weeks, the men who had consumed higher protein and restricted carbs had significantly decreased their body fat by an average of 7.5 pounds and significantly increased lean body mass by an average of 2.4 pounds¹.

 What would have happened if those men had also stepped up their exercise regimen during that time?
 They likely would have seen an even greater increase in muscle-to-fat ratio, because exercise builds muscle tissue when there is adequate protein in the diet.

 Proteins, in fact, are the building blocks for muscle tissue.
 During exercise, the muscles are stressed—essentially causing dozens of tiny tears in the tissue.
 Proteins subsequently repair and rebuild this tissue, which is how your muscles maintain themselves and grow stronger.
-If you're an active person, this occurs underneath your skin every day.
+If you’re an active person, this occurs underneath your skin every day.
 In fact, protein actually improves sports performance.
-Carb loading has been the norm, but it appears that drinks or bars with a more balanced mix of protein and carbs deliver much more benefits than carbs alone.
+Carbohydrate Loading has been the norm, but it appears that drinks or bars with a more balanced mix of protein and carbs deliver much more benefits than carbs alone.
 Researchers from James Madison University reported that, when compared to carbohydrate-only drinks, protein and carb mixtures increased the parameters of exercise performance, decreased muscle fatigue, improved exercise endurance (by 19 percent), decreased muscle damage (by 75 percent), and even improved muscle functioning measured 24 hours later (by 16 percent).
 Impressively, for NCAA Division 1 cross-country runners, a protein/carb mix reduced muscle damage by 27% and muscle soreness by 30%.

 When Carbs and Exercise Go Together

 There are some times when increased carb consumption does make sense and can enhance exercise performance.
 To get the greatest benefits and biggest results, combine exercise with a controlled-carb eating program full of good carbs.

 - During a workout of an hour or more.
 In contrast to research suggesting that consuming a carbohydrate snack one to two hours prior to exercise can result in lowered blood sugar levels, some carbohydrate intake can be beneficial and result in greater exercise tolerance.
 For those performing aerobic exercise lasting 60 minutes or more, consumption of a carbohydrate and electrolyte-replacement drink during exercise can enhance performance².